Complaints about Community Corrections

 Making a formal complaint

-A formal complaint will be passed to a community probation district manager.
+A formal complaint will be passed to a Community District district manager.
 They will investigate a complaint further, and may involve other staff or more senior management if necessary.

 A formal complaint can be made by:

-- completing and signing a complaints form (Word, 535KB)
+- completing and signing a complaints form DOC, 534.5 KB

 - talking to a community corrections staff member, who will record the complaint, ask the person to sign it and then send the complaint to the community corrections district manager.